0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ### Dinner at Trattoria da Romano

-We shared the *Risotto da Romano*
+We shared the *Risotto da Romano*, which blew both our minds.
+I have never tasted a flavour more suited to risotto!

+I was afraid Kevin would find it fishy, but he loved it too.
+Sadly, it was also super expensive, at €20 per person.
+And we weren't even completely full after licking our plates clean, so we ordered a fried seafood platter to share.

-This place also has the softest bread we encountered yet in Italy.
+This place also has the softest bread we encountered yet in Italy, another bonus.

 ## Friday